ccwoolf/vagrant-docker-demo/README.md

    referred to by hash.
 5. Rebuild the image, but this time add a tag - run `docker build --tag webapp .`.
-6. Notice that the build was much quicker - alomst instant.
+6. Notice that the build was much quicker - almost instant.
 This is because Docker is able to determine that nothing has changed and simply rebuilds the image using a cache.
 7. Run `docker image list` again to show the image with a more usable name.